mbardoe/CS570-Assignment-1-2023/README.md

 You are only to work on one file.
 Your work will be integrated into the whole when you commit your changes.

+### Goals of this assignment

+* Become more familiar with git and branching.
+* Become more familiar with GitHub and pull requests.
+* Become more familiar with python and objects and classes in python
+* Become more familiar with Object Oriented programming
+* Become more familiar with importing code within python